yast/yast-storage-ng/doc/old_and_new_proposal.md

 ### Creation of LVM structures

-Warning: this section describes some optional behaviours that are still not implemented in yast-storage-ng, although they would be very easy to add to the current codebase.
+Warning: this section describes some optional behaviors that are still not implemented in yast-storage-ng, although they would be very easy to add to the current codebase.